bonesmoses/LoSD/README.markdown

     up and initiating a system reboot.
 Default is 2.
 This setting was primarily defined because ghost LoS can sometimes degrade into full LoS, and subsequent radio restarts may be necessary to regain service.

+* **RESTART_LIMIT**

+    How many successful radio restarts before LoSD considers the phone state tainted?
+Too many RILD restarts may damage other services, or cause other unknown side effects.
+After this limit is reached, further LoS events will *not* result in an RILD restart, but a full reboot.
+Default is 3.

 * **SLEEP**